 - cardboard and consumer packaging

-This program will not fund new recycling facilities – the Major Resource Recovery Infrastructure grants program provides support for new infrastructure and is currently open until 2 November 2017.
+This program will not fund new recycling facilities – the Major Resource Recovery Infrastructure grants program provides support for new infrastructure.

 Individual grants of $100,000 to $1 million are available under two streams; large and medium, to cover up to 50 percent* of the capital costs relating to the enhancement or expansion of infrastructure.

 - Stream 1 (large projects) – applicants with a total project value of $1 million or more

 - Stream 2 (medium projects) - applicants with a total project value of less than $1 million

 *The EPA has introduced a ‘Special Consideration’ clause for eligible councils.
 Councils that do not have the capacity to co-contribute 50% of total costs for large infrastructure projects, such as in regional and rural areas of NSW, may be eligible to apply.
 For councils that qualify under these provisions, the EPA will consider funding up to 75% of total eligible costs.
 Please contact the EPA to find out if your council is eligible for Special Consideration.

 Grants are available to:

 - Councils (as defined in the Local Government Act), regional organisation of councils or other local government controlled organisation

 - non-government/not-for-profit organisation (must comply with the ATO’s definition) with an established legal status, or without a legal status but is being administered by another organisation